-- Select a connector with a catalog of importable items, and click Catalog Import Options.
+- Select a connector with a catalog of importable items, and then click Catalog Import Options.

-- If you selected one item to import, click Configure.
+- Select one or more items to import, and then click Configure.

-- Select a template, and click Profile Details.
+- Select a template, and then click Profile Details.

 - Map the connector information fields to the template fields.

 - (Optional) To test the appearance of the imported service, click Preview item.

 - Click Save.

 If the Workflow configuration option appears below Profile Details, choose or create a workflow and question set that will be used to fulfill requests for this service.

 The selected services are successfully imported.
 You can access these services by selecting Services > Services.

 After you import a service from Remedy Service Request Management, you can perform one of the following actions: